Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Numerical experiments

-Concerning the points located close to the stagnation streamline, the mechanism that produces the lift perturbation $\delta CLp^4$ due to the $\delta R^4$ source also seems to be correlated with convection since the iso-$\delta CLp^4$ roughly follow the streamlines (see Fig.~\ref{f:dCLp124_M085} right). \clmy{Of course, the increment of stagnation pressure and stagnation density, and the decrease of entropy are convected from the source location where they have been created (see Fig. \ref{f:diff_p0sp}).
-Surprisingly, although the source is now located in a subsonic zone, the main change in the velocity and Mach number fields also occur along the trajectory.} These increments being propagated up to the upper side shock, the mechanism through which both shocks are moved is then the one described before. \clth{ This description is complemented with the ratios of the function variations that result from the changes in the pressure in the vicinity of the shocks only ($x\in$ [0.535,0555] lower side and $x\in$ [0.925,0945] upperside) divided by the corresponding total variation.
+Concerning the points located close to the stagnation streamline, the mechanism that produces the lift perturbation $\delta CLp^4$ due to the $\delta R^4$ source also seems to be correlated with convection since the iso-$\delta CLp^4$ roughly follow the streamlines (see Fig.~\ref{f:dCLp124_M085} right).
+Of course, the increment of stagnation pressure and stagnation density, and the decrease of entropy are convected from the \cltw{location of the source} where they have been created (see Fig. \ref{f:diff_p0sp}).
+Surprisingly, although the source is now located in a subsonic zone, the main change in the velocity and Mach number fields also occur along the trajectory.
+These increments being propagated up to the upper side shock, the mechanism through which both shocks are moved is then the one described before.
+This description is complemented with the ratios of the function variations that result from the changes in the pressure in the vicinity of the shocks only ($x\in$ [0.535,0555] lower side and $x\in$ [0.925,0945] upperside) divided by the corresponding total variation.
 The considered points are those appearing in the right part of Fig. \ref{f:dCLp4lnl} ($x\simeq$ -0.6 $y\simeq$-0.04) at a distance lower than $0.025 c$ to the stagnation streamline.
 For the lift, theses ratios are included in [0.793, 1.245] with a mean value of 0.882.
 For the drag the interval is [0.762,0.907] and the mean value is 0.840.
-Again, the dominant influence of shock displacement in the lift and drag variation is confirmed.} \\ \clon{Finally, we would like to investigate whether the influence of $\delta R^4$ is evolving smoothly from the vicinity of the stagnation streamline to the vicinity of the wall.
+Again, the dominant influence of shock displacement in the lift and drag variation is confirmed. \\ Finally, we would like to investigate whether the influence of $\delta R^4$ is evolving smoothly from the vicinity of the stagnation streamline to the vicinity of the wall.
 We have already mentioned the pros (the main process is the convection of the source perturbation) and cons (the streamline structure of the original flow is not strictly preserved) of a positive answer to this question.
-It is investigated numerically extracting $\delta CLp^4$ and $\delta CDp^4$ along a streamline close to the stagnation streamline and the upperside wall (see Fig. \ref{f:isoM_M085_M040} then Fig. \ref{f:dCLp4lnltr} -- the gaps between the curve and the non-linear verification calculations come from the fact that not all the selected cells are exactly crossed at their center by the streamline).
-The levels of $\delta CLp^4$ and $\delta CDp^4$ upwind the airfoil at x $\simeq$ -0.1 are observed along the wall but a downwards oscillation just upwind the profile makes it difficult to give a sure conclusion.}
+It is investigated numerically extracting $\delta CLp^4$ and $\delta CDp^4$ along a streamline close to the stagnation streamline and the upperside wall (see Fig. \ref{f:isoM_M085_M040} then Fig. \ref{f:dCLp4lnltr} -- the gaps between the curve and the non-linear verification calculations come from the fact that not all the selected cells are exactly crossed at their center by the streamline). \clon{The $\delta CLp^4$ curve of Fig. \ref{f:dCLp4lnltr} is completed in Fig. \ref{f:3streamtr} with its counterparts on a finer and a coarser mesh and it is checked that the general shape of these curves is not affected by the mesh size.
+The levels of $\delta CLp^4$ seen in Fig. \ref{f:dCLp4lnltr} upwind the airfoil at x $\simeq$ -0.1 are observed along the wall but a downwards oscillation just upwind the profile makes it difficult to give a sure conclusion. }